 In three days, you’re just a little winded but in five weeks, you’ve already gained weight and lost muscle

 You won’t be able to see any physical changes right away, but you’ll definitely feel it.
-Elite Daily says that no physical activity will make your muscle mass decrease.
+Elite Daily says that no physical activity will decrease your muscle mass.
 Your muscle fibers will get tired more easily, and you might not have as much strength when you hit the gym again.
 It says that muscles that aren’t used in everyday activities, like the abdomen, go down first while the muscles used for walking, like the hamstrings, lose tone slower.
 This can still be prevented by doing light exercises, so the effect is still short-term.

 Exercise usually makes your muscle absorb glucose for energy and as a result, it keeps your blood sugar low.
 If you stay sedentary for five days, your blood sugar stays elevated after you eat according to Men’s Health.
 If this keeps up, you’re increasing your risks for heart disease and diabetes.
 Luckily, one week of consistent exercise significantly lowers your blood sugar level and reverts this effect.